 The quoted figures also make an allowance for transporting the rooflights to site, their maintenance in line with recommendations and the disposal of the rooflights after the building is demolished.
 Transport emissions can make a big difference to the embodied carbon especially when goods are moved across the globe.

-Zenon Evolution factory assembled rooflights have only 40% of the cradle-to-grave embodied carbon of a traditional rooflight with the same performance over the lifetime of a standard building.
+Zenon Evolution factory assembled rooflights have significantly less cradle-to-grave embodied carbon of a traditional rooflight with the same performance over the lifetime of a standard building.

 For further detailed information on embodied carbon, looking into cradle-to-gate, cradle-to-cradle and manufacturing controls, you can download the section from our technical manual here.